-- Income-Contingent Repayment (ICR): Pay 20 percent of your discretionary income (or what you would pay on a fixed repayment plan for 12 years) for 25 years.
+- Income-Contingent Repayment (ICR): Pay the lesser of 20 percent of your discretionary income or what you would pay on a fixed repayment plan for 12 years, adjusted according to your income, for 25 years.

-Loan servicers base your repayment plan on your discretionary income.
+Loan servicers will set payments based on your discretionary income.
 All servicers use a standard formula to determine this amount, so it’s easy to figure out what yours would be with some basic information.

-To determine discretionary income, you’ll look for the difference between your adjusted gross income (AGI) and 150 percent of the federal poverty level for your family size and where you live.
+To determine your discretionary income, you’ll look for the difference between your adjusted gross income (AGI) and 100 to 150 percent of the federal poverty level for your family size and where you live.